MinovskySociety/GUNDAM/README.md

 ## Access vertex in graph

 GUNDAM provides a graph-level abstraction that only allows programers to access *Vertex* through the *Handle* and *Iterator*.
+Detailed vertex-level interface see [here](/doc/prog_doc/vertex.md).

 ### Access vertex through iterator